atraboulsi27/Needleman-Wunsch/README.md

 #### ***DNA:***

 The study of DNA is called genetics.
 It is the most basic storage medium of genetic information in all eukaryotes as well as a lot prokaryotes.
-DNA is sequenced in a long strand of nucleatides that encodes the instructions required to produce every protein that constitutes a living being.
+DNA is sequenced in a long strand of nucleotides that encode the instructions required to produce every protein that constitutes a living being.
 There are four nucleatides, and are denominated by the letters A, T, C & G. They are basically molecules that can bind together to form the double stranded shape of DNA.

 DNA can be thought of as a global, unique identifier that specifies the person you are.
 How similar two strands of DNA, tells us the relationships between two living beings or species.
 For example, twins will have an extremely similar DNA sequence.
 Brothers and sister, less so, humans and mokeys even less so.
 What is interesting about this, is that this common and global store of information can be to study the evolution of biological systems.
 By studying the similarities and differences between two of those strands, we establish how closely related two biolgical enitites are.
 From this we can produce many useful analyses, for example, two viruses that have a very similar DNA sequence might be cured by the very same medicine.